aftabphb043/FizzBuzz/README.md

 ## Project Structure

 - Models: Contains the `FizzBuzzModel`
+- Interfaces: Contains the `IFizzBuzzService` interface.
 - Services: Contains the `FizzBuzzService` class which processes the values.
+- Factories: Contains the `FizzBuzzServicefactory` class which create the instances of `FizzBuzzService`.
 - Controllers: Contains `FizzBuzzController` class which handles the API requests.
 - Tests: Contains Unit tests for the FizzBuzzService using xunit.